jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 (3) tags that managed to remain popular for very long periods of time

-Discussion:
+<div style="text-align: justify"> Discussion:
 We chose the tags X Y Z as they are the most popular tags being used, and popular tags tend to be abused or misused.
 As the charts shown above, are some of the trends that gain periodic population; the use of these tags spikes up in [period/ date].
 After looking into the news in that period, we notice that the tags coincide with real-life events.
 [what visualization suits this question?]
-[add in..
+[add in...] </div>

 ## How do clusters of tags that are used together behave temporally?

-In the dataset, we observe that these popular tags are rarely used alone.
-For example, X is often used with Y and Z. So, in the second task, we will drill up the data to view them on a global scale, using clusters.
+<div style="text-align: justify"> In the dataset, we observe that these popular tags are rarely used alone.
+For example, X is often used with Y and Z. So, in the second task, we will drill up the data to view them on a global scale, using clusters. </div>

 By using centrality analysis, we can:
 - See how the popular tags are used with other tags
 - Do these tags relate to each other?